 Stir with a fork or a whisk to combine.

-Repeat layers (tortilla, chicken, sauce, cheese).
+Repeat the layers (tortillas, chicken, sauce, cheese).

 The sour cream sauce is not the only great thing in this great weeknight recipe, what makes it special, are the toppings!